leahzeisner/C4C-Message-Board/README.md

 3. The app uses the npm "bad-words" package to filter out any innappropriate language posted by a user.
 It replaces any bad language with x's

-4. Character count for better user experience
+4. There's a character count that updates as the user types for better user experience

 ## Future implementation plans